 4. No home or workspace on the site can be let for more than 50% of market rent, except by prior agreement with the Landlord.

-5. If the tenant is a private individual, they cannot own another property elsewhere, either for their own private use or as a rental property.
+5. If the tenant is a private individual, they cannot own another property elsewhere, either for their own use or as a rental property.

 Affordable Land leaseholds would, by definition, be sold at a fixed price, rather than priced through bidding.

-There are different ways this might be determined.
+There are different ways this could be approached.
 Currently, Affordable Housing is allocated on the basis of the urgency of individual need.
 That is, if you are in urgent housing need, you go to the top of the queue.
-Aside from the issues this raises of fostering resentment among those left on waiting lists, or not even eligible to get on them (resentments that are often played upon by racist groups), there are two reasons why this approach wouldn’t work for Affordable Land.
+Aside from the challenge this presents of fostering resentment among those left behind on waiting lists, or not even eligible to get on them (resentments that are often played upon by racist groups), there are two reasons why this approach wouldn’t work for Affordable Land.
 First, those in most dire need are unlikely to be in a position to commission good quality homes.
-Second, by definition, those who were in most need beforehand would, upon securing an affordable land leasehold, immediately be in a much better situation than those who weren’t.
+Second, by definition, those who were in most urgentneed beforehand would, upon securing an affordable land leasehold, immediately be in a much better situation than those who weren’t.

-Instead, the principle behind the allocation of Affordable Land is that plots should be allocated on the basis of the benefit to the community of the scheme being proposed, not on who is proposing it.
+So, instead, the principle behind the allocation of Affordable Land is that plots should be allocated on the basis of the benefit to the community of the scheme being proposed, not on who is proposing it.

 In effect, this would create a kind of ‘race to the top’; a free, fair and transparent market competing not on highest price, but on providing the greatest value to society.
-The more demand there is for a site, the higher the bar will be, so for example a plot of affordable land in central London is unlikely to be won by a scheme proposing only private dwellings.
+The more demand there is for a site, the higher the bar will be.
+So for example a plot of affordable land in central London is unlikely to be won by a scheme proposing only private dwellings.

 Councils can use the number and quality of unsuccessful bids as evidence of demand, validating the release of more rounds of Affordable Land in future.

 The result might be that a plot of affordable land in an urban area outside London might cost something like £10k per home to purchase and around £500 every year in ground rent.
-Within London the same plot might cost something like £50k per home with an annual ground rent of around £800.
+Within London the same plot might cost something like £100k per home with an annual ground rent of around £800.

-However, in cases where the buildings are being sold along with the land, the price is controlled by the terms of the lease.
+However, in cases where the buildings are being sold along with the land, the price is simply controlled by the terms of the lease.

-Essentially, the house would be treated like any other consumer durable, whose value is slowly written-off over the course of its life (typically 60 years).
+Essentially, the house is treated like any other consumer durable, whose value is slowly written-off over the course of its life (typically 60 years).
 So, if I spend £100,000 building a new home, and sell it after ten years, I would recover £83,333, which is the value left in it.

 Any money I might spend maintaining or extending the home is added to its value, but that investment too is written off at the same rate.

 Every part of the Affordable Land mechanism has a proven precedent.
 It also requires no legislative change, and can exist alongside the existing property market.
 It is simply an additional legal tool that councils and landowners can use.

 – Almere Homeruskwartier in the Netherlands, where similar mechanisms (actually 10 year ‘clawback’ covenants) were used to preclude speculation, to ensure plots were purchased only by those wanting places to live, rather than those seeking profit.
 The same model has now been used at Graven Hill in Oxfordshire.

 – The ACT Land Rent Scheme (LRS), a similar model used by the municipal government in Canberra, Australia.
 Since its introduction in 2008 it has saved around 3000 households over $69million (£38m) in housing costs.
 The documentation of this scheme contains a number of lessons that have been incorporated / avoided in the Affordable Land model.

 – The Mayor of London’s Small Sites programme which has made sites available on a leasehold basis with peppercorn rents and a 50% recapture on land value uplift.